Monday, December 26, 2022

 My premises about software development

 It is very important that, as a software development team, we share certain premises about software and software development.
 This allows us to work more efficiently and effectively, as we are all aligned in terms of our vision and goals.
+Over the past few years (2019–2024), I have continued to reflect on and refine these premises, finding further evidence and nuances in both my own experience and industry insights.

 These are my premises for software system development: